What is a KPI?

 An example of related KPIs to these strategic objectives could be:

 - Number of impressions on your website pre,-during and post show

 - Number of quality leads gathered from new markets

 Measuring success from leads taken at an exhibition means that you can assess how much revenue you made from them in total and also begin to set future benchmarks.

-The main benefit of this activity include sales lead generation and improved brand awareness.
-You may want to go one step further and set a KPI against a number of visitors who answered a survey on your stand in order to understand how many new people you have engaged with at an event and screen for quality leads.
+Sales lead generation and improved brand awareness are the main benefits of this activity.
+However, you may want to go one step further and set a KPI against a number of visitors who answered a survey on your stand in order to understand how many new people you have engaged with at an event and screen for quality leads.

 Without feedback from an audience, you’ll find it hard to ascertain whether you’re hitting the right mark or providing great service, products or both.
 No matter what the overall aim of your business, chances are good customer satisfaction will be high on your list of KPIs.
 No company wants to be remembered for bad service or products.

-Customer feedback forms are a great way to gather initial responses although you may find that the return rate is poor depending on the format you choose.
-Stick to simple open-ended questions that are easy to answer (multiple choice is always best) and if you can afford it, offer an incentive for completing the survey.
+Customer feedback forms are a great way to gather initial responses.
+You may find that the return rate is poor depending on the format you choose.
+Stick to simple open-ended questions that are easy to answer (multiple choice is always best) and if you can afford it.
+Further, consider offering an incentive for completing the survey.

 Finally, it is important set KPIs in order to understand why the business is performing as it is.
 It’s important that KPIs are tracked at all times so that you can act on the information and become even more successful in the future.